Awards and collaborations

 Offering small class sizes in immersive studio environments, the School of Design provides you with numerous chances to showcase your creative talent.
 You will be frequently involved in talks, exhibitions, and events, with the year culminating in the 'Excite' exhibition, a highlight on the Otago Polytechnic calendar.
 Choose to study product design and gain practical experience in our workshop facilities and modern CAD suites.
-The Design School also houses year group studios, a gallery space and we have access to the workSpace Design Studio.
+The Design School also houses year group studios, a gallery space and we have access to the EPICentre Design Studio.

 The School of Design also enjoys strong and frequent links to the local, national and international design community.
 You will benefit from ongoing networks and opportunities through these associations which will allow you to form contacts within the industry, while at the same time earning credits towards your degree.
 No matter what your discipline, we offer you the chance to work with 'real' clients, creating design-based solutions and services.